Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 Food

-At Firepot, we prepare each of our meals by hand, and we then cook them in stages, just as you would at home.
-Once cooked, we transfer the meals to our driers which were designed and built in-house.
+At Firepot, we prepare each of our meals by hand, and then we cook them in stages, just as you would at home.
+Once cooked, we transfer the meals to driers which were designed and built in-house.
 Standard commercial dehydrators work well for drying fruit and vegetables but are not powerful enough to safely dehydrate an entire pre-cooked meal.
-That is why we have spent the last three years developing our own drying technology to allow us to capture the flavour of a home cooked meal in a pouch.
+That is why we spent three years developing our own drying technology to capture the flavour of a home cooked meal, without any compromise in texture.

 Both processes involve removing the water from food to preserve it.
 Freeze-drying involves freezing the food to a very low temperature and drying it in a vacuum to remove moisture.
 Dehydration involves passing warm air over the surface of the food to remove moisture.
 At Firepot we have opted for dehydration because we find it creates food that tastes like it should, with plenty of texture and flavour.
 It is an altogether slower and gentler process than freeze-drying.